LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Objects that existed prior to turning on versioning will have a "null" version
   * Disabling versioning doesn't remove earlier versions

+#### Websites:
+  * Able to host static websites at:
+    * <bucketname>.s3-website-<AWSregion>.amazonaws.com or
+    * <bucketname>.s3-website.<AWSregion>.amazonaws.com
+  * If encountering 403, check the associated policies allow public reads

+#### CORS:
+  * Means to allow requests to different origins from another/all.
+The said request(s) must be allowed and utilize CORS Headers (Access-Control-Allow-Origin)

+#### Signed URLs:
+  * Generated via SDK or CLI
+    * Downloads (SDK or CLI)
+    * Uploads (SDK only)
+  * Default valid time is 3600 seconds, though can be changed
+  * Users harnessing the url inherit the GET/PUT permissions of the user who generated the URL

 #### Encryption
   * SSE-S3:
     * Encryption (keys) managed by AWS (S3)